halitkaancan/SuperGames/supergames/README.md

-# tictactoe
+# supergames

-A new Flutter project.
+A new Flutter project that basic level

 ## Getting Started

 This project is a starting point for a Flutter application.

-A few resources to get you started if this is your first Flutter project:
+This is super app for games.
+That project have only 3 games and it can be developable.
+This can be new vision for mobile games.

 - [Lab: Write your first Flutter app](https://docs.flutter.dev/get-started/codelab)
 - [Cookbook: Useful Flutter samples](https://docs.flutter.dev/cookbook)